When the winter blahs set in and you’re dreaming of fresh greens from your summer garden, consider growing indoors.

 A bulb will last about 10,000 hours and produce up to 125 lumens per watt compared to 39 lumens per watt for standard fluorescent lights and 18 lumens per watt for standard incandescent bulbs.

-What size grow light do you need?
 This will vary depending on the mounting height of the reflector (how far above your plants the light is) and the size of your indoor garden.
-In general, the following recommendations apply:

 |Size of Light